octobercms/docs/user-guide/quickstart/editor/media-manager.md

 1. Navigate to **Editor → Content** and open **my-content.md**.
 2. Place your cursor where you want the image to appear.
 3. Click the **Image** icon in the Markdown toolbar.
-4. Select **Browse Media Library** — the Media Manager opens as a popup.
+4. Select **Browse Media Library**.
+The Media Manager opens as a popup.
 5. Click the image you uploaded earlier and confirm.
 6. The image is inserted into your Markdown content automatically.
 7. Click **Save** and preview the home page to see the image rendered inside the content block.

-This is a quick way to add images without writing any markup — the editor handles the `|media` path for you.
+This is a quick way to add images without writing any markup.
+The editor handles the `|media` path for you.

 ## How the |media Filter Works